 Now that Christmas is over, it’s time to really embrace winter and all the exciting science activity opportunities the cold weather opens up.
 I’ve put together a fun and easy collection of winter science experiments perfect for cheering up a dreary January.

-Easy Winter Science Experiments
+Easy Winter Science Experiments for Kids

 All my children love playing with ice, there is something about it being cold and slippy that really appeals to them.
 There are endless different ways to explore ice and melting, and all make a great winter science experiment.